-Physical infrastructure Number of Countries Countries Ducts, Pipes 26 BE, BG, CH, CY, DE, EE, ES, FR, FYROM, GR, HU, IE, IT, LI, LT, LU, LV, ME, NO, PL, PT, RS, SE, SI, SK, UK Chambers, Manholes 18 BG, CH, CY, ES, FR, FYROM, GR, HU, IE, IT, LI, LV, SI, ME, NO, PL, PT, UK Poles 12 ES, FR, GR, HU, IE, IT, LV, NO, PL, PT, SI, UK
+Physical infrastructure Number of Countries Countries Ducts, Pipes 26 BE, BG, CH, CY, DE, EE, ES, FR, GR, HU, IE, IT, LI, LT, LU, LV, ME, MK, NO, PL, PT, RS, SE, SI, SK, UK Chambers, Manholes 18 BG, CH, CY, ES, FR, GR, HU, IE, IT, LI, LV, SI, ME, MK, NO, PL, PT, UK Poles 12 ES, FR, GR, HU, IE, IT, LV, NO, PL, PT, SI, UK

-NRAs were also asked under which relevant market(s) the access to physical infrastructure is regulated, considering their most recent market decision.
-Almost all NRAs dealing with access to physical infrastructure (25 out of 26) answered that it is regulated under market 3a, while three of these NRAs also regulate it under market 3b (in addition to 3a) and two of these NRAs also regulate it under market 4 (i.e. under markets 3a, 3b and 4) (see Table 2).
-Switzerland and Liechtenstein defined separate markets where access to physical infrastructure is regulated.
-The Swiss NRA defined a separate market in 2009 for ducts, where a dominant position was found.
-According to the Swiss law, access to ducts is an explicit obligation (if capacity is available) for operators having a dominant position in the access market.
-Similarly, the Liechtenstein regulator defined a specific market for physical access to infrastructure in the core network.
-In Liechtenstein, vertical separation is in place and the state-owned Liechtensteinische Kraftwerke (LKW) is obliged to grant access to its networks (including the physical infrastructure).
+NRAs were also asked under which relevant market(s) access to physical infrastructure is regulated, considering their most recent market decision.
+Almost all NRAs dealing with access to physical infrastructure (25 out of 26) responded that it is regulated under market 3a, while three of these NRAs also regulate it under market 3b (in addition to 3a) and two of these NRAs also regulate it under market 4 (i.e. under markets 3a, 3b and 4) (see Table 2).
+Switzerland and Liechtenstein defined separate regulated markets for access to physical infrastructure.
+The Swiss NRA defined a separate market in 2009 for ducts, and found SMP on that market.
+Under Swiss law, access to ducts is an explicit obligation (if capacity is available) for operators having SMP in the access market.
+Similarly, the Liechtensteiner NRA defined a specific market for physical access to infrastructure in the core network.
+In Liechtenstein, vertical separation is in place and the state-owned Liechtensteinische Kraftwerke (LKW) is obliged to grant access to its networks (including to physical infrastructure).
+In the UK, Ofcom is also currently giving consideration to defining a separate market for physical infrastructure (cf. Annex 5).